-Based on encouraging results and learnings from our first Cell Pouch clinical trial, we initiated a second clinical study - "A Safety, Tolerability and Efficacy Study of Sernova's Cell PouchTM for Clinical Islet Transplantation" - to further address the safety, tolerability as well as function of the Cell Pouch with therapeutic cells.
 Following a peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (~\$3.3 million) grant under an agreement with JDRF.
-The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago with Principal Investigator Dr. Witkowski, M.D., Ph.D., Director of the University of Chicago's Pancreatic, and Islet Transplant Program, who is a leading expert in diabetes and islet transplantation and a published diabetes researcher and surgeon with a longstanding record in both basic science and clinical research pertaining to islet cell and abdominal organ transplantation.
+The grant is supporting our Cell Pouch Phase I/II diabetes clinical trial, which is being conducted at the University of Chicago in collaboration with Principal Investigator Dr. Witkowski, M.D., Ph.D., Director of the University of Chicago's Pancreatic, and Islet Transplant Program, who is a leading expert in diabetes and islet transplantation and a published diabetes researcher and surgeon with a longstanding record in both basic science and clinical research pertaining to islet cell and abdominal organ transplantation.

-We are currently conducting a Phase I/II non-randomized, unblinded, single-arm, company-sponsored trial to evaluate the safety and efficacy of the Cell Pouch as a potential treatment for diabetic patients with hypoglycemia unawareness (US Phase I/II Cell Pouch Clinical Trial).
+This clinical trial is a Phase I/II non-randomized, unblinded, single-arm, company-sponsored trial to evaluate the safety and efficacy of the Cell Pouch as a potential treatment for diabetic patients with hypoglycemia unawareness (US Phase I/II Cell Pouch Clinical Trial).